 - Semper, Gottfried, and Harry Francis.
 Mallgrave.
 The Four Elements of Architecture: And Other Writings.
 Cambridge: Cambridge Univ.
 Press, 1851.

 by JESSICA DANGELO

 Jessica is a 2018 graduate of the Masters of Architecture program at the University of Cincinnati where she was awarded the AIA's Henry Adams Medal.
 Although young, she already has considerable experience with design around the world having studied in Italy and worked at various architectural firms in Beijing, San Francisco, Charlottesville, VA, Houston and Cincinnati.
+A Living Building Challenge Ambassador, Jessica has a passion for sustainable design.
 She loves her two rescue dogs, Kailo and Lupin, who bring such joy and craziness to her home.